tibetiroka/project-MCM/src/main/resources/extract/README.md

    - For AArch64 Linux systems, download the `run-linux-aarch64` file.

-   - For MacOS systems, download the `run-macos` file.
+   - For macOS systems, download the `run-macos` file.

-   If you are unsure, you can download all of the files and try which one launches the game correctly.
+   If you are unsure, you can download all the files and try which one launches the game correctly.

 #### **Building from source**